Block Chain

 The blockchain depends on public/private key encryption to authenticate users and transactions. (see also encryption)

-Each on the block chain must have a public/private key.
+Each user on the block chain must have a public/private key.
 The public key is made public to the blockchain.
 When a user executes a transaction, the transaction is signed with the users private key, and in this way, the block chain is able to verify the source of the transaction.